AlbertaSat/ex2_ground_station_website/README.md

 ## To setup local enviornment:
 1. Make sure you have python, npm, and pip installed on your machine
 2. Install local enviornment: `./install.sh`
+3. Set environment variables 'source env.sh'
-3. To run the local enviornment: `python3 run.py`
+4. To run the local enviornment: `python3 run.py` or simply 'flask run'